 The proposal is that facilities will be bookable, opening the facility to a wide range of people with disabilities.

-The first service to utilise the building will be the Autism service who are relocating from Chatsworth Hall, in Chatsworth Road.
-The staff are not changing and they will be supporting all clients during the transition.
+The first service to utilise the building will be the Autism service who have relocated from Chatsworth Hall, in Chatsworth Road.
+The staff have not changed and they are supporting all clients during the transition.

 Who is involved?